In the 6th-largest U.S. district, natural disasters have disrupted schooling for years

 Today, she still struggles with reading and math.

 Puerto Rico, the nation's sixth-largest school district, is a system in crisis — no U.S. state comes close to its level of educational impoverishment.
-It's both uniquely vulnerable to natural disasters and unusually ill-equipped to help children recover from the learning setbacks that come with them.
+The island – and, in turn, the district – is both uniquely vulnerable to natural disasters and unusually ill-equipped to help children recover from the learning setbacks that come with them.

 For years, schools have been operating in the shadow of a bankruptcy that still affects every aspect of life on the island.
 And this week, the district starts its academic year weeks after its secretary of education abruptly resigned — contributing to a turnover rate that has exacerbated an overwhelming distrust in the educational system.